Dark Chocolate, can it give you Beautiful Skin?

 It may also improve the function of the brain and help prevent neurodegenerative conditions such as Alzheimer's disease and Parkinson's disease.
-Cocoa also contains stimulant substances like caffeine and theobromine, which is why some scientists think this is a key reason to why it may improve brain function in the short term.
+Cocoa also contains stimulant substances like caffeine and theobromine, which is why some scientists think this is a key reason why it may improve brain function in the short term.

 Dark chocolate contains bioactive compounds that may be great for your skin.